nikitampmaurya/SQL/README.md

-# MySQL Data Cleaning: Layoffs Dataset (In progress)
+# MySQL Data Cleaning: Layoffs Dataset

 ## Project Overview
 This project performs data cleaning on the 2022 layoffs dataset from Kaggle: